SterbenVD/stovfl_clone/report.md

   - A user
   - Tag(s)
 - View posts
-- View a user profile?
+- View a user profile

 If the user signs up/signs in to the site, then they can perform the following:
 - Ask questions(posts) and assign predefined tags